-Oak Tree School is an exciting collaborative project which will provide a safe and happy learning environment for 150 learners with complex needs, including Social, Emotional and Mental Health and/or Autism Spectrum Disorder diagnoses, from Year 1 to Year 13.
+Oak Tree School is an exciting collaborative project which will provide a safe and happy learning environment for 150 learners from Year 1 to Year 13, with an Education Health and Care Plan (EHCP) for Autism Spectrum Conditions and associated complex needs, including Speech, Language and Communication Needs (SLCN) and/or Social, Emotional and Mental Health.

 These children and young people have boundless potential so, at the heart of Oak Tree School’s provision, will be a rich and stimulating curriculum, specialist personal development education and targeted therapeutic programmes delivered by talented and specialist staff.

 The impetus for this project has been a partnership between Brighter Futures for Children, Reading Borough Council and Wokingham Borough Council as part of their commitment to providing additional special school places for local children close to their own communities.
 We are proud to lead on this project on their behalf and should like to congratulate all those Trust colleagues and partners who contributed to the application, and will be instrumental to making vision a reality.

 Community, inclusion and respect are key Maiden Erlegh Trust values and they underpin our vision for Oak Tree School.
 As the project progresses, we will continue work with our partners and listen to parents and children to realise our vision.
 Only in this way can we meet the needs of every child and help each one to reach their potential.

 Linked to our community values, the school will also offer a range of outreach programmes to support SEND pupils in mainstream schools.

 Maiden Erlegh Trust would like to thank all those who have worked tirelessly on this application.
 We look forward to welcoming the parents and students of Oak Tree School into the Maiden Erlegh community.